openl2m/openl2m/docs/installation/nginx-ssl.rst

 **Install the Signed Certificate**

-Once the certificate is issues or generated, download the X509 format file to the /etc/nginx/ssl directory.
+Once the certificate is issues or generated, download the X509 format file (*.cer) to the /etc/nginx/ssl directory.
-Name this file openl2m.cer
+Name this file openl2m.crt

 **Reconfigure for SSL**